 Bill Ferdinand’s practice focuses on representing clients in the Maine Legislature and practicing energy, environmental and land use law.
 Bill leads the legislative lobbying team for the firm.
 He represents a wide variety of clients in the Maine Legislature, from multi-national corporations to small businesses and individuals.
 Bill also provides state and municipal regulatory advice and assistance, particularly in the areas of energy, environmental and land use law.

 Representative Legislative Experience:

-- Represent Maine timberland owners on all policy matters — including forestry regulation, land use regulation, environmental protection, and taxation.
+Maine association for forest products industry on all policy matters — forestry regulation, land use regulation, environmental protection, and taxation.

-- Represent health care providers, including a large healthcare system on all health care funding, tax and regulatory policy issues — including hospitals, long term care, mental health, pharmacy, and ambulance services.
+Maine health care providers — including hospitals, long term care, mental health, pharmacy, and ambulance services.

-- Represent a leading national energy services company on energy conservation legislation, and securing contracts for energy services in Maine.
+National energy services company on energy conservation legislation, and energy service contracts in Maine.

-- Represent the YMCA Alliance of Maine on legislation to promote healthy living, youth development and social responsibility.
+YMCA Alliance of Maine on public policy to promote healthy living, youth development and social responsibility.